 - 96 UCAS points made up from A’ Levels, preferably one in a science-based subject.
 These points should have been made up over two years of studying at Level 3, or

 - A minimum of a Merit grade from a relevant vocational Level 3 Extended Diploma.

-All applicants should have GCSE Grade C or above in English, Maths and preferably Science. .
+All applicants should have GCSE Grade C or above in English, maths and science. .

 Life experiences are taken into account when considering applications

 Successful students may progress onto a related MSc or PhD programme.
 Alternatively a degree in equine therapy opens up opportunities as a self-employed complementary practitioner or related career path.

 - 20 horses for training, dressage, jumping and working horses from the ground

 - Outdoor manege (20m x 60m)

 - Show-jumping paddock

 - Horse weighbridge, swimming pool, hydrotherapy,horse walker and stocks